 CORPORATE OVERVIEW

 About IndoStar Capital Finance 2

 Chairman's Message 4

 CEO's Review 5

 Focussing on the Right Areas 6

 Key Performance Indicators 8

-Acting to Support and 9
+Acting to Support and Empower Communities 9

-Empower Communities

 Our Board of Directors 10

 Corporate Information 12

 STATUTORY REPORTS

 Management Discussion and Analysis 13

 Board's Report 26

 Report on Corporate Governance 62

-FINANCIAL STATEMENTS

-Standalone Financials
+FINANCIAL STATEMENTS Standalone Financials

 Auditor's Report 87

 Balance Sheet 100

 Statement of Profit and Loss 101

 Cash Flow Statement 102

 Statement of Changes in Equity (SOCIE) 104

 Notes to Accounts 105

 Consolidated Financials

 Auditor's Report 172

 Balance Sheet 182

 Statement of Profit and Loss 183

 Cash Flow Statement 184

-Statement of Changes in Equity (SOCIE) 186
+Statement of Changes in Equity (SOCIE) Notes to Accounts 186 187

-Notes to Accounts 187
+Notes to Accounts 107

-To get this report online and for any other information, log on to:
+To get this report online and for any

-www.indostarcapital.com

-₹9,658 crore (₹8,247 crore)

-AA-Credit Rating by CRISIL

-25.8% (29.0%) Capital Adequacy Ratio

-6.4% (3.6%) Net Stage 3

-Branches

-2.1x (2.0x) Debt:Equity

-53.7%\ Cost to income ratio

-₹376 crore\\ (₹679 crore)

-Cash and cash equivalents
+other information, log on to: www.indostarcapital.com

+₹9,658 crore (₹8,247 crore) AUM AA-Credit Rating by CRISIL 25.8% (29.0%) Capital Adequacy Ratio 6.4% (3.6%)Net Stage 3 404 (413)Branches 2.1x (2.0x)Debt:Equity 53.7% Cost to income ratio ₹376 crore (₹679 crore) Cash and cash equivalents Excluding one-off costs figures in brackets are for June 30, 2022

-\ Excluding one-off costs \\ At standalone level
+At standalone level As on March 31, 2022;

-As on March 31, 2022; figures in brackets are for June 30, 2022 The last two years were challenging.
+The last two years were challenging.
 The pandemic, decline in economic activities, and concerns over regulatory changes and stressed assets which necessitated taking corrective actions, significantly impacted operations.